caleb531/automata/README.md

 [YtvwlD-profile]: https://github.com/YtvwlD
 [dengl11-profile]: https://github.com/dengl11

-## Migrating to v2 or v3
+## Migrating to v3

-If you are using Automata v1 and wish to migrate to v2 or v3, please follow the [migration guide][migration].
+If you are using Automata v1 or v2, and wish to migrate to v3, please follow the [migration guide][migration].

 [migration]: https://github.com/caleb531/automata/blob/master/MIGRATION.md